secwexen/aappmart/README.md

 ## License

 Apache-2.0 license.
-See the 'LICENSE' file for full details.
+See the `LICENSE` file for full details.

 ---